 From the cover letter available to Aviation Direct: “Against the background of the currently extremely challenging economic situation due to the Corona crisis, both for LNZ Airport and OS, we are with LNZ Airport and the ground handling service provider“ ISS Ground Services “Entered into trilateral discussions about the future setup of ground handling at the LNZ location.
 The content of these discussions is also a possible transfer of operations of the ground handling services to ISS Ground Services. "

-In the autumn of 2020 it became known that Austrian Airlines would be the Ground services in Klagenfurt and Salzburg gives up.
-In Carinthia, a solution could be found with the airport, so that the AUA employees affected within the framework of a Transfer of operations to a subsidiary of the airport can switch.
-The situation is different in Salzburg, because negotiations on a transfer of operations have failed there.
-The airline employees have the opportunity to move to Vienna, which, however, is unlikely to be practical for most Salzburg residents.
+In autumn 2020, it was announced that Austrian Airlines would be discontinuing its ground handling services in Klagenfurt and Salzburg .
+In Carinthia, a solution was reached with the airport, allowing the affected AUA employees to transfer to a subsidiary of the airport as part of a business transfer .
+The situation in Salzburg is different, as negotiations regarding a business transfer there have failed.
+The airline employees have the option of transferring to Vienna, but this is likely to be impractical for most Salzburg residents.

 "We can confirm that we recently started talks with Linz Airport and ISS Ground Services about a transfer of operations at the Austrian Airlines station there.
 The talks involve a transfer of operations to ISS Ground Services, which will allow all 26 jobs at the site to be retained.
 The talks are still at a very early stage.
 An exact date for the planned change has not yet been determined," AUA spokeswoman Tanja Gruber told Aviation Direct.